docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.fontStyle`

-#### NOTE
-This functionality was added in After Effects 13.1 (CC 2014.1)
+?> **Note:** This functionality was added in After Effects 13.1 (CC 2014.1)

 **Description**

-String with style information, e.g., “bold”, “italic”
+String with style information, e.g., "bold", "italic"

-#### WARNING
-This value only reflects the first character in the Text layer.
+!> **Warning:** This value only reflects the first character in the Text layer.

 **Type**